anderson-aristotle/git/NOTES.md

 - Remember to frequently run `git status` after making changes during demo and code alongs.
 - Important that developers get in this habit early on.
-- There is a section in the README describing `committed`, `modified`, and `staged`, but it is also helpful for these types of files at different points throughout the training
+- There is a [section](README.md/#code-along-staging-and-commiting) in the README describing `modified`, `staged` and `committed`, but it is also helpful for these types of files at different points throughout the training.

 ### `git` Diagram